 The term “general faculty” came into use around the start of the 20th century to refer to all faculty members at the University, each of whom held tenure or were eligible for tenure in one of the University’s schools.
 Today, the General Faculty encompasses all academic faculty at the University and convenes once each academic year to approve the conferral of degrees in each school of the University.
 In the 1970’s, the University began to hire faculty members who would not be eligible for tenure.
 They were called “general faculty members” because they were members of the General Faculty but did not hold tenure in a school.

 General Faculty Members:

-Tenure-ineligible salaried faculty positions that focus on teaching, research, professional practice in an academic discipline, or clinical service, or provide high-level administrative or professional services in support of the institution’s academic mission.
+Tenure-ineligible salaried faculty positions that focus on teaching, research, professional practice, academic librarianship, in an academic discipline, or clinical service, or provide high-level administrative or professional services in support of the institution’s academic mission.

 Academic General Faculty Members:

 General Faculty Members whose primary responsibilities include teaching, research, professional practice, academic librarianship, or clinical service without encompassing the full scope of responsibilities expected from tenure-track faculty positions (e.g., an academic general faculty member could have primary responsibilities for research with minimal or no responsibility for classroom instruction, or have primary responsibilities for teaching and/or clinical practice without research obligations).